S3cBar0n/DocxFiller/README.md

 The letters will need tables to run properly, that is how the docx package targets what fields to fill.

+In addition, this program is tailored to the environment it was built for, without very slight modifications your results will vary.

 <h3>Features:</h3>
 <ul>